gimbo/docidx.hs/README.md

 ## Overview

-`docidx` is a simple tool which creates an HTML index of your installed Haskell packages, with links to each package's Haddock docs locally and on Hackage.
+`docidx` is a small tool which creates an HTML index of your installed Haskell packages, with links to each package's Haddock docs locally and on Hackage.
 While `cabal install` now creates and maintains an index "by module", sometimes it's nice to have this other view (and the quick links to Hackage).

 `docidx` works by querying your global and user package databases (via `ghc-pkg`, via the `Cabal` package) for information on all installed